-Read all the latest THE Awards news stories here
+Read all the latest THE Awards news and success stories here.

 A reflection on 50 years of Nightlines, and why we're as important now as ever before

 Kelly Vere, Technician Commitment Lead and THE Awards judge, looks back on the first year of a new category, and offers advice and guidance for 2020 entrants.

 With 39 Nightline services open across the UK and the Republic of Ireland, and another three in the setup process, the Nightline Association is an extremely busy organisation.

 Ceri Nursaw, chief executive of NCEE, outlines how a truly entrepreneurial university offers so much

 more than student start-ups or the commercialisation of research.